 At an average altitude of above 4000 meters, Tibet is located in Qinghai-Tibet plateau, with thin air, abundant sunshine, and little rainfall.
 Due to these unique natural environments, Tibet has bred unique agricultural and sideline products, thus forming a unique food.
 In the vast plateau region, buttered tea, sweet tea, milk residue, barley wine, beef, mutton, and other foods of the plateau characteristic have become the traditional food of the Tibetan people.

 At the same time, Tibet is at the junction of China and many countries.
 Tibetan food is heavily influenced by neighboring countries such as India and Nepal but retains its distinctive nomadic character.
-Besides, Tibet is a holy city of Tibetan Buddhism.
-So, Tibetan food is deeply influenced by Tibetan Buddhist culture.
+Besides, Tibet is a holy land of Tibetan Buddhism so it's also been deeply influenced by Tibetan Buddhist culture.
 As a minority ethnic group in China, Tibetan people have their own dietary taboos.
 For example, many Tibetan people don’t eat fish, because they think the fish is one of the Eight Auspicious Symbols of Buddhism.

 Generally speaking, tourists traveling to Tibet will visit Lhasa, a capital city of Tibet.
 In Lhasa, you can enjoy not only your Tibet tour but also the delicious Tibetan food.
-Lhasa food brings together the essence of Tibetan food, vibrant and diverse.
+Lhasa food brings together the essence of Tibetan food but more vibrant and diverse.
 You can taste a lot of authentic food at the Lhasa restaurants near Jokhang Temple and around Barkhor Street.
-Of course, you can also have western food, Sichuan food, and some foreign dishes here.
-However, there are top 10 Tibetan foods in Lhasa that you can’t miss when you visit Lhasa.
+Of course, you can also have Western food, Sichuan food, Nepalese food, or Indian food here.
+There are top 10 Tibetan foods in Lhasa that you can’t miss when you visit Lhasa.

 The main ingredient of Tsampa is barley flour.
 When eating, add a small amount of buttered tea, milk dregs, and sugar into the barley flour and mix them evenly, then knead it into a ball by hand.
 It is convenient to eat, carry and deposit.
 And it has rich nutrition and a high quantity of heat.
 It is also the best food to satisfy hunger and keep out the cold.
 Therefore, Tsampa has become one of the traditional staple foods in Tibet.
 Most Tibetans will eat Tsampa three times a day.